cerberauth/openid-connect-examples/examples/nextjs-app/README.md

-# React SPA (Single Page App) using Authorization Code Flow with PKCE
+# Next.js App using Authorization Code Flow with PKCE

 This project demonstrates how to implement the Authorization Code Flow with PKCE for a Next.js App.